 One problem with comparing the results in Tab.
 VI is that the older analyses used not only different assumptions about the vector form factors, but also different backgrounds and other physical constants such as $F_A(q^2=0)$.
-The results given here are the published results, however the authors of [3] have made some effort to reproduce and then update all of the analysis assump-
+The results given here are the published values; however, the authors of [3] have made some effort to reproduce and then update all of the analysis assumptions for a selection of these experiments.